 For a quick holiday-worthy dessert, try these six-ingredient toffee bar cookies.
 They're ready in just 30 minutes with the help of purchased yellow cake mix.

 Featuring a chocolate cookie crust and all the goodness of the classic campfire treat, these bar cookies are ideal for a holiday open house.
 The fluffy marshmallow-nut topping binds to the bars, thanks to a gooey caramel center.

 Sandwich a creamy dulce de leche filling between tender shortbread and fudgy frosting for luscious bar cookies.
 Cut the dessert into small bite-size squares or rectangles to resemble a much-loved candy bar classic.

 This outstanding bar cookie features serendipitous layers of shortbread, caramel, and chocolate.
 The frosting is a cinch to make in your microwave.

 With a rich layer of devil's food cake, a creamy peanut butter filling, and a fudgy topping, these easy bar cookies are a chocoholic's dream.
 Chopped honey-roasted peanuts add texture and a sweet-and-salty taste to the treats.

 Preserve the sweet flavors of summer in your holiday dessert with dried figs. The fruit joins a layer of apricot preserves, crisp oatmeal crust, and fluffy meringue topping in these scrumptious bars.

 These rich bars start with brownie mix and require just five additional ingredients, including creamy peanut butter and chopped peanuts.
-Make the recipe up to 3 months in advance.
+Make the recipe up to 3 months in advance and freeze.